 Adjust additional configuration settings in

-bitwarden will be served through ports 80 (http) and 443 (https) on the localhost machine.
+By default, bitwarden will be served through ports 80 (http) and 443 (https) on the localhost machine.
 You should open these ports so that bitwarden can be accessed from within and/or outside of the network.
+You can choose different ports during installation if you like.

 It you are serving bitwarden to the outside world you will need to configure a domain name with DNS records that point to your host machine (ex. bitwarden.company.com).
 You should configure this domain before beginning your bitwarden installation.